How-To Creole

 The Creole demonstrative sa a means this or that.

-The Creole translation of that would be tab sa a.
+The Haitian Creole translation is tab sa a.

-As you can see in the Creole translation, the demonstrative sa a appears after the noun tab.
+As you can see, the demonstrative sa a appears after the noun tab.

 Consider These Examples

-Sa a is pronounced as one word.
-It sounds like sa-ah
+Sa a is pronounced smoothly, almost like one word.
+It sounds like sa-ah.

 1. Chèz sa a → This chair